DataDog/datadog-ci/README.md

 ### Container image (**experimental**)

-In order to run `datadog-ci` from a container, the following `Dockerfile` can be used:
+In order to run `datadog-ci` from a container, you can use the following `Dockerfile:

 ```dockerfile
 ARG VERSION